-Financial crises have always had an international dimension as Morgenstern(1959), Kindleberger(1978) and Bordo(1986) have shown.
-Contagion spreads quickly through asset markets, through international banking and through the monetary standard.
-Stock market crashes and banking panics often have occurred in many countries within a few months of the original shock.
-A classic example is the Baring crisis of 1890 which started in Argentina and affected the rest of Latin America and other emerging countries of the time.
-It was triggered by central bank tightening in England, France and Germany.
-This led to a series of sudden stops and current account reversals (Bordo 2006) in the emerging countries and a number of banking crises and debt defaults.
-These events were echoed in the late 1990s (see Calvo and Talvi 2005).
-The current crisis was initially contained to the advanced countries among which contagion was spread by the holding of opaque subprime mortgage derivatives in diverse banks in Europe and elsewhere, and by the seizing up of the asset (mortgage) backed commercial paper market.
-In recent weeks pressure has spilled over to the emerging markets, especially those who are highly indebted to the advanced countries, with high current account deficits and with significant exposure to the advanced countries boom such as Iceland, Hungary and Ukraine(IMF WEO chapter 1 September 2008).
-IMF and ECB rescues have been initiated.
-However many of the Asian countries (and some Latin American countries) have so far avoided the crisis, likely because of the precautionary measures many have taken in reaction to their meltdowns in the Asian crisis of 1997(eg the build up of large foreign exchange reserves and reduced exposure to foreign borrowing.).
-As the credit crunch continues and the burgeoning recession in the US and Europe plays out, then the emergers that are exposed to foreign capital will be affected as well as countries relying for their growth on exports to the US and Europe.
+Financial crises have always had an international dimension, as Morgenstern (1959), Kindleberger (1978), and Bordo (1986) have shown.
+Contagion spreads quickly through asset markets, through international banking, and through the monetary standard.
+Stock market crashes and banking panics have often occurred in many countries within a few months of the original shock.
+A classic example is the Baring crisis of 1890, which started in Argentina and affected the rest of Latin America and other emerging countries of the time.
+It was triggered by central bank tightening in England, France, and Germany.
+This led to a series of sudden stops and current account reversals (Bordo, 2006) in the emerging countries and a number of banking crises and debt defaults.
+These events were echoed in the late 1990s (see Calvo and Talvi, 2005).

+The current crisis was initially contained to the advanced countries, among which contagion was spread by the holding of opaque subprime mortgage derivatives in diverse banks in Europe and elsewhere and by the seizing up of the asset-backed (mortgagebacked) commercial paper market.
+Pressure then spilled over to the emerging markets, especially those who were highly indebted to the advanced countries, with high current account deficits and significant exposure to the advanced countries' boom, as in the case of Iceland, Hungary, and Ukraine (IMF, 2008, chap.
+1).
+The IMF and the European Central Bank initiated rescues.
+Many of the Asian countries (and some Latin American economies) have avoided the worst of the crisis, likely because of the precautionary measures many took in reaction to their meltdowns in the Asian crisis of 1997 (for example, the build up of large foreign exchange reserves and a reduction in their exposure to foreign borrowing).
+As the credit crunch continues and the recession in the United States and Europe plays out, the emerging economies that are exposed to foreign capital have been more strongly affected, as have countries that rely on exports to the United States and Europe.